composer/mirror/README.md

     - `./mirror.php --v2` should be run permanently to sync Composer 2 metadata
     - `./mirror.php --gc` should be run once an hour or so with a cron job to clean up old v1 files (if you do not need Composer 1 metadata, you don't need to run this)

+## Debugging and force-resync of v2 metadata

+In case the v2 metadata gets very outdated because you did not update the mirror for a while, this will be detected and a resync will happen automatically.

+However, if you want to run a resync manually to see what is going on you can use:

+`./mirror.php --resync -v`

+This will make sure the v2 metadata is in sync again (wait for the script to complete which may take a while) and then running `./mirror.php --v2` regularly again should get you back on regular updates.

 ## Update

 In your mirror dir: